Strategic Resources, Inc.

 - Tracks services performed and referrals made using appropriate reporting system.

-- Responds to critical incidents, surge and on demand events, and special requests as directed by the POC and approved by the OSD program manager.
+- Provides MFLC response to critical incidents, surge and on demand events, and special requests as directed by the POC and approved by the OSD program manager.

-- Manages duty to warn and restricted reporting situations according to DOD protocol.
+- Manages duty to warn and mandatory reporting situations according to DOD protocol.

 - Communicates with supervisors to share information regarding trends and issues at their assigned installation.